On Aug. 17, 2021, RRGSD Trustees voted to make face coverings mandatory for all students and staff.

 State Guidance for COVID-19

-Public and charter schools in North Carolina must follow the 25-page guidance for handling suspected, presumed, or confirmed cased of COVID-19.
+Public and charter schools in North Carolina must follow the state guidance for handling suspected, presumed, or confirmed cased of COVID-19.

 This Screening Reference Guide outlines protocols that staff should follow when interacting with students or staff who: